Powerdynamo brings new ignition & light

 IMPORTANT:

 If you have no expertise for the installation have it done by an expert or at a specialist's workshop.
-Improper installation may damage the new system and your motorcycle.
+Improper installation may damage the new system and your motorcycle, possibly even lead to bodily harm.

-Before you order a system, please check against the section "you should have received those parts" whether all parts wanted are in the kit.
-You might want to order a puller tool, light bulbs, fuse, horn, flasher unit etc.
+Before you order a system, please check whether a puller tool for the new rotor is included in the kit.
+If not, better order it at the same time.
+You might want to order light bulbs, fuse, horn, flasher unit etc.

-Never use anything other than a puller tool M27x1.25 to pull the new rotor again.
-In case of damage to the rotor as a result of use of other (unsuitable) tools and facilities, the warranty claim expires!
+Never use anything other than the recommended puller tool to pull the new rotor again.
+Damage to the rotor as a result of use of other tools or methods is not covered by warranty.

-If you have access to the Internet, see those instructions online.
+If you have access to the Internet, best view those instructions online.
 You get larger and better pictures by clicking onto them and possibly updated information.
 System list at http://www.powerdynamo.biz

 You should have received those parts: